casper-network/docs/source/docs/casper/developers/writing-onchain-code/getting-started.md

 ### Installing the Casper Crates {#installing-the-casper-crates}

-The best and fastest way to set up a Casper Rust Smart Contract project is to use `cargo-casper`.
-When you use this, it will set the project up with a simple contract, a runtime environment and a testing framework with a simple test. _Cargo_ is a build system and package manager for Rust (much like _pip_ if you are familiar with Python, or npm/yarn for those coming from Javascript).
-It is possible to use this configuration in your CI/CD pipeline as well.
+The best and fastest way to set up a Casper Rust project is to use `cargo casper`.
+Using this will create a simple contract, a runtime environment, and a testing framework with a simple test. _Cargo_ is a build system and package manager for Rust (much like _pip_ if you are familiar with Python, or _npm_ and _yarn_ for those familiar with Javascript).
+It is also possible to use this configuration in your CI/CD pipeline.

 ```bash
 cargo install cargo-casper